 My name is Julien Plouffe.
 I’m a Canadian living in Miami Florida.
 I am the owner of Moonglow Jewelry.
 I love snowboarding, car racing, surfing, motorcycle racing and anything that involves adrenaline.
 Naturally, this makes me a risk taking entrepreneur.

-Kevin Canning (from Los Angeles, California, USA) started Pearls of Joy over 19 years ago.
+Kevin Canning (from Los Angeles, California, USA) started Pearls of Joy about 20 years ago.

 My name is Kevin Canning, and I’m the founder of Pearls of Joy – the world’s fastest-growing pearl jewelry company.